mudithasasanka7/Simple-Login-Register-page/README.md

 # Responsive Animated Web Form

-This project is a responsive, animated login and registration web form with dynamic background, live clock display, and creative design using **HTML**, **CSS**, and **JavaScript**.
+This project is a responsive, animated login and registration web form with a dynamic background, live clock display, and creative design using **HTML**, **CSS**, and **JavaScript**.
 The form adjusts seamlessly across devices (mobile, tablet, and desktop) and includes dynamic content switching with animation.

 ---